USS S-16: 1940–1944

 S-16 was recommissioned on 2 December 1940.
 Following voyages to Bermuda and the Panama Canal Zone, she operated at Saint Thomas in the United States Virgin Islands from December 1941 (during which the United States entered World War II with the Japanese attack on Pearl Harbor on 7 December) to March 1942, then in the Panama Canal area from April to August 1942.
 On 13 July 1942, she was on the surface in the Caribbean Sea off Panama when she suffered damage from bombs accidentally dropped near her by United States Army Air Forces planes attacking the German U-boat U-153; the damage prevented her from diving, and she proceeded to port on the surface.
 S-16 was based at New London from September 1942 to June 1944, with operations at Casco Bay, Maine.

 Decommissioning and disposal

 S-16 was decommissioned on 4 October 1944 and struck from the Naval Vessel Register.
 She was intentionally destroyed by sinking off Key West, Florida, on 3 April 1945.

 Wreck

 S-16′s wreck lies in 265 ft of water, upright with a 20° tilt to its starboard side.
 The Gulf Stream flows over the hull, allowing little coral growth and making wreck diving difficult to impossible.
 The wreck is accessible through large hatches both forward and aft of the conning tower.
 Both steel screws are covered by invertebrate growth.

 In literature

 A fictional USS S-16 appears in Edward L. Beach, Jr.'s 1955 novel Run Silent, Run Deep.
-In the novel, the fictional S-16 is taken out of decommissioned status, recommissioned and prepared for war by the charcaters in the story, and then turned over to the Polish Navy.
+In the novel, the fictional S-16 is taken out of decommissioned status, recommissioned and prepared for war by the characters in the story, and then turned over to the Polish Navy.